The Lizzie Borden Chronicles

 The Lizzie Borden Chronicles is an American television limited series following Lizzie Borden after she is acquitted of the murders of her father and stepmother in 1892.
 It premiered on Lifetime on Easter Sunday, April 5, 2015, and ended on May 25, 2015.
 The series is a continuation of the story begun in the network's 2014 film Lizzie Borden Took an Ax and, like the film, is fictionalized and speculative.

 Plot

 In 1893, four months after Lizzie Borden's acquittal for the murders of her father and stepmother, she and her sister Emma try to start a new life despite financial troubles and Lizzie's ruined reputation.
-Meanwhile, Pinkerton detective Charlie Siringo arrives in Fall River to investigate the case for himself.
+Meanwhile, Pinkerton detective Charlie Siringo arrives in Fall River, Massachusetts, to investigate the case for himself.